 The following are several paths you can take to guarantee your pet’s comfort and happiness:

-Will, Living Trust, or Power Of Attorney: One of the simplest ways to ensure the long-term well being of your pet is to include them in your will or living trust.
+Will, Living Trust, or Power of Attorney: One of the simplest ways to ensure the long-term well being of your pet is to include them in your Will or Trust.
 Appoint a reliable caregiver (typically a friend or family member) and leave them a sum of money dedicated to caring for your pet — although leaving them money is not required.
 Note that your chosen caregiver will not technically have a legal obligation to care for your furry friend, even if it is explicitly stated in your will.
 However, electing a trustworthy individual and giving them advanced notice should be enough to secure your pet’s safety and happiness.

 Pet Trust: Creating a pet trust is another great Estate Planning tool and similar to including your pet in your will or living trust.
 The biggest difference, however, is that whomever you choose to act as your pet’s guardian will have a legal obligation to follow through with the agreement.
 Pet trusts work like this: you appoint a trustee, create a written document of instructions on how exactly to care for your pet, and leave the trustee however much money you believe it will cost to support your pet for the remainder of its life.